bitgenics/cachebust/README.md

 # next-cachebust-static
-Simple command line utility to transform add hashes to static assets and replace original urls
+Simple command line utility to add hashes to static assets and replace original urls